 Waterfalls and travertine terraces

 Between Supai village and the Colorado River in Havasu Canyon are five-six larger waterfalls and countless smaller travertine terraces.
-These waterfalls (starting from Supai) are Fifty Foot Falls, Little Navajo Falls (formed in 2008), Navajo Falls, Havasu Falls, Mooney Falls (the tallest), and Beaver Falls.
+The main waterfalls (starting from Supai) are:

 From time to time the waterfalls change due to floods, especially the first three ones.